Chicago Pedestrian Vehicle Accidents with Uninsured Motorists

 According to the National Highway Traffic Safety Administration (NHTSA), nearly 7,400 pedestrians were killed, and more than 60,000 pedestrians were treated for non-fatal crash-related injuries in 2021 in the United States.
 This means that 20 pedestrians are killed every day, and one is injured about every nine minutes!

-In Cook County alone, 94 pedestrians were killed In 2020.
-Across the state of Illinois, 147 pedestrians were killed and another 4827 injured in 2017.
-More pedestrian accidents occur between the hours of 6 p.m. and 9 p.m. than at any other time of day.
+In Cook County alone, 94 pedestrians were killed in 2020.
+Across the state of Illinois, 147 pedestrians were killed and another 4827 were injured in 2017.
+More pedestrian accidents occur between 6 p.m. and 9 p.m. than at any other time of day.

 Adding Insult to Injury

 If you were a pedestrian hit by a vehicle, you know how emotionally and physically traumatizing such an event can be.
-The trauma is greatly magnified when you discover the driver who hit you cannot be found or is found but either is uninsured or underinsured.
-Your medical bills (or co-pays and deductibles) mount, and you are likely losing income.
+The trauma is greatly magnified when you discover the driver who hit you cannot be found or is found but is either uninsured or underinsured.
+Your medical bills (or co-pays and deductibles) mount, and you will likely lose income.
 You want justice and fairness.

-You are likely unaware that your own vehicle insurance will pay for your medical bills, other expenses, and for your pain and disability, under the terms of your own uninsured motorist or underinsured motorist coverage.
+You are likely unaware that your vehicle insurance will pay for your medical bills, other expenses, and your pain and disability under the terms of your uninsured motorist or underinsured motorist coverage.

 Illinois Uninsured, Hit and Run, and Underinsured Motorist Coverage